 Who can help me collect music royalties?

 Like I said, all this music royalty stuff can be really confusing and complicated.
-The good news is there are services that track and collect the royalties you are owed.
-For the publishing side of things, there’s a publishing administrator or publishing admin.
-Below are the 4 main areas independent artists are going to need to register or sign up for that should cover most music royalty sources.
+The good news is there are services that track and collect the royalties you are owed, like a publishing administrator or publishing admin.
+Below are the 4 areas independent artists are going to need to register or sign up for that should cover most income sources from music royalties.